-One of the West Coast’s most iconic craft breweries is now part of the craft beer family in Virginia’s Blue Ridge!
+One of the West Coast’s most iconic craft breweries is part of the craft beer family in Virginia’s Blue Ridge!
 Ballast Point Brewing Company opened its Tasting Room & Kitchen in Botetourt County in June 2017 as part of its new East Coast production facility.
 You can find all kinds of great Ballast Point swag, including cool bike gear, plus delicious food and award-winning beer on tap that you'll enjoy from their beautiful patio that's one of the best spots to catch a sunset in the region.

 8. Biking: Falling Creek Park